 The Black Sea Coast

 Stretching nearly 275 km from the Danube Delta to Bulgaria, Romania’s Black Sea Coast is dotted with numerous towns and beach resorts for all budgets and tastes.
-With a busy port and a bunch of museums, shops, bars, and restaurants, Constanta – the getaway to the Romanian seaside, is an excellent base if you want to explore the area.
+With a busy port and many museums, shops, bars, and restaurants, Constanta – the getaway to the Romanian seaside – is an excellent base if you want to explore the area.

 Almost glued to it lies the upmarket resort of Mamaia – the nation’s premier summer destination.
 Here, a long strip of fine golden sand lined up with elegant hotels attracts the young and hip with its water sports facilities, glamorous beach clubs, and upscale party atmosphere.
 The resort has plenty of shops and restaurants (both traditional and international) to keep you busy by day, but it’s the crazy nightlife that really puts Mamaia on the map.